Automatic differentiation in machine learning: a survey: Conclusions

-An important direction for future work is to make use of nested AD in machine learning, allowing differentiation to be nested many levels deep, with referential transparency \citep{Siskind2008b}.
-Nested AD can be game-changing in hyperparameter optimization as it can effortlessly provide exact hypergradients of gradient-based methods \citep{Maclaurin2015}, with potential applications such as Bayesian model selection \citep{Rasmussen2006} and gradient-based tuning of Hamiltonian Monte Carlo step size and mass-matrix \citep{Salimans2014}.
+An important direction for future work is to make use of nested AD techniques in machine learning, allowing differentiation to be nested arbitrarily deep with referential transparency \citep{Siskind2008b,pearlmutter2008reverse}.
+Nested AD is highly relevant in hyperparameter optimization as it can effortlessly provide exact hypergradients, that is, derivatives of a training objective with respect to the hyperparameters of an optimization routine \citep{Maclaurin2015,baydin2017online}.
+Potential applications include Bayesian model selection \citep{Rasmussen2006} and gradient-based tuning of Hamiltonian Monte Carlo step sizes and mass matrices \citep{Salimans2014}.
 Besides hyperparameters, models internally using higher-order derivatives constitute a straightforward usage case for nested AD.
 The Riemannian manifold Langevin and Hamiltonian Monte Carlo methods \citep{Girolami2011} use higher-order derivative information to more closely track the information geometry of the sampled distribution for faster convergence and exploration.
-In neural networks, it is very natural to use derivatives in defining objective functions that take input transformations into account, such as the Tangent Prop method forcing neural networks to become invariant to a set of chosen transformations \citep{Simard1998}.
+In neural networks, it is very natural to use nested derivatives in defining objective functions that take input transformations into account, such as the Tangent Prop method \citep{Simard1998} for imposing invariance under a set of chosen transformations.